“Now that’s a slap in the face.”

 Lysaar turned and eyed Jan closely.

 “Not much.
 He’s disappointed that Fender deleted the map, but he knew that a fight to own it would lead to a major gang war and nobody needs that right now.”
 She scrolled down the page further.
 “And we’ve got confirmation that the map and the computer that housed it have been destroyed.
-Looks like you’ve managed to avert a disaster Captain Lomona.”
+Looks like you’ve managed to avert a major disaster Captain Lomona.”

 Latti looked up again as Jan folded his arms and smiled his smuggest grin.